ethanjurman/drop-word/README.md

 After clearing words, board will re-fill with more and more letters!

 ## Blitz Mode
-Only get 90 seconds to make as many words as you can!
+Only get 90 seconds to get as high of a score as you can!